huggingface/blog/npc-gigax-cubzh.md

 You can play with the demo here 👉

-In this demo, (describe the demo in one sentence)
+In this 3D demo, you can interact with the NPCs and teach them new skills with just a few lines of Lua scripting!

 To create this, the teams used three main tools: